Druckansicht der Internetadresse:

 Publikationen

-Eine Übersicht über die Publikationen finden Sie hier.
+Eine Übersicht über die Publikationen finden Sie unter dem Reiter "Publikationen".

-“Gender Peer Effects, Non-Cognitive Skills and Marriage Market Outcomes: Evidence from Single-Sex Schools in the UK” (with Lina Cardona), NBER conference paper 2017 and CRC DP 213, 2020.
+Interview in der BBC Radio Show “Bringing up Britain” zum Artikel “Gender Peer Effects, Non-Cognitive Skills and Marriage Market Outcomes: Evidence from Single-Sex Schools in the UK” (mit Lina Cardona), CRC DP 231/2020.

 Kaufmann